‘One Piece’ Manga Chapter 863: Secret Of Luffy’s Clones, Big Mom’s Wrath, Jinbei’s Desire And Courage Shown

 — Scan FR (@Scan_FR) April 20, 2017

-As revealed in the current chapter, Luffy manages to not only accomplish his dangerous mission, but also fulfills his desire to make a memorable entrance.
+As revealed in the current chapter, Luffy manages to not only accomplish his dangerous mission but also fulfills his desire to make a memorable entrance.
 In the previous chapter, the multistoried wedding cake had appeared to burst open and several clones of Luffy jumped out.
 The current chapter takes readers about three hours prior to Luffy’s grand entrance.
 As it turns out, Luffy had asked Capone for a mirror to be placed in the wedding cake.
 This would allow the entire gang to enter the party directly through Brulee’s Magic Mirror World.
 As expected, Brulee is livid at the thought, but Capone readily agrees.

 The secret behind multiple copies of Luffy jumping out of the cake is also revealed in the current chapter.
 Evidently, the clones are nothing but “mirror images” of the Straw Hats captain projected onto multiple forest animals.
 The same technique was used by Carrot back when they were captured by Big Mom’s ministers.
 This also explains why many copies merely barged into the ceremony, growling.
 Luffy’s appearance allows Big Mom’s ministers to realize that the Straw Hats captain and Nami did not perish in the fire that blazed through the Prisoner’s Library, as was claimed by Opera.